 Located in the heart of Kansas City, this entertainment district has it all.
 Make your way to kid-friendly attractions like Kaleidoscope, SEA LIFE Kansas City Aquarium, LEGOLAND Discovery Center and the Hallmark Vistors Center.
 Fritz’s Railroad Restaurant and SPIN!
 Pizza are popular dining establishments.
 Catch a meal before enjoying a show at one of the district’s theaters.

 Learn the science behind, well, science, at Science City.
 Hands-on exhibits allow kids to immerse themselves in educational labs.
 When you’re done with all things earthly, explore the stars by catching a show at the Arvin Gottlieb Planetarium.
-Casual dining is available on-site at Harvey’s while finer fare can be found at Pierpont’s.
+Casual dining is available on-site at Harvey’s, while finer fare can be found at Pierpont’s.
 Downstairs you’ll find a world-class traveling exhibit (see website for current display).

 Spanning 202 acres, the zoo offers fun for the whole family.
 Arrive early in the morning when the animals are the most active.
 Get a closer look at the wildlife while riding high above the plains on the African Sky Safari.
 Daily activities include Zookeeper Chats, Animal Shows and Stingray Feedings.

 See the world's largest collection of fine-scale miniatures and one of the nation's largest collections of antique toys.
+This whimsical museum will delight children and adults alike with its impressive exhibits of well-preserved historic toys and fine-scale miniatures.

 Liquid nirvana.
 Better known as coffee.
 Learn about the process of harvesting and air-roasting coffee beans on a factory tour followed by a sampling of The Roasterie’s amazing products.